Can Massage Help With Frozen Shoulder?

 Posted: 08 Oct 2018

 As summer fades and colder weather starts knocking at our doorsteps, aches and pains often become more noticeable.
 Frozen shoulder is a condition that causes your shoulder to feel painful and stiff, stifling movement to a severe degree.
 It can last anything from a few months to several years.
-Massage therapy is often recommended as one of the best ways to alleviate pain and treat frozen shoulder in conjunction with gentle exercise.

 What Is A Frozen Shoulder?